koalalorenzo/blog/content/posts/202307-go-homekit-systemd-bridge/index.md

 Once you've successfully set up the hk-svcs-bridge on your Linux system, integrating it with your iPhone is a straightforward process.
 Begin by opening the Home app on your iPhone.
-Tap on the '+' icon located at the top right corner and select "Add Accessory.".
+Tap on the '+' icon located in the top right corner and select "Add Accessory.".

 {{< image src="setup-short.webp" caption="Adding the bridge" >}}